Intellectual property and translation - our approach

-In these cases, see the 'Working with our Innovations team' section.
+In these cases, review the 'Legacy awards agreed with our Innovations team' section.

-We expect you to manage your research outputs in a way that will achieve the greatest health benefit.
+We expect you to manage your research outputs in a way that will achieve the greatest health benefit, in compliance with our grant conditions and the policies we refer to on this page.
 This might involve:

 The methods used to generate impact from research outputs may also vary, but the chosen method must be based on an assessment of which one will lead to the greatest health benefit.

 Researchers and their organisations must: